Tien Chiu

 The next few days will be less intense, chocolatiering-wise – I need to do some more flavor trials with various nut flavors (marzipan, gianduja, etc.), but the flavor trials are mostly done.
 Now comes some tedious spreadsheet work – finalizing the flavor list, figuring how much I need of each filling, and creating a spreadsheet of ingredients so I know exactly how much of each ingredient to purchase.
 Also going over address lists, printing labels, etc.

 The other big project for the next few days will be kittenproofing the house.
 They’ve been kept in the master bedroom the last two weeks, partly to give them a “home base” before letting them into the rest of the house, and partly because the house is not (yet) kittenproof.
-Trash cans need to have lids, wires and cables need to be protected from chewing (they’ve already eaten through my iPhone power cable and Mike’s headphone cord), and any piles of stuff lying about need to be put away.
+Trash cans need to have lids, wires and cables need to be protected from chewing (they’ve already eaten through my iPhone power cable and B.’s headphone cord), and any piles of stuff lying about need to be put away.
 Considering the state of my studio to date, this is no small matter.

 But well worth it for this adorability: